-Course: EE 518 Title: Principles of Discrete-Time Signal Processing Credits: 4 Units Useful post- or co-requisites: EE 505, offered any previous fall quarter.
+Course: EE 518 Title: Principles of Discrete-Time Signal Processing Credits: 4 Units Prerequisite: EE PMP Introductory class 590, offered every Fall quarter, or similar.
+Class website: https://canvas.uw.edu/courses/1201505

 Why take this class?
 This class is intended for engineers and scientists within and outside Electrical Engineering.
 What is it useful for?
 Some examples, from basic to advanced: How many engineers and scientists know that linear interpolation is a poor way to increase sample rate?
 And why are cubic splines also, under most conditions, a bad choice?
 How can you do a better job of interpolation?
 What is an optimal interpolator and what metric space is it optimal for?
 Why is that optimal interpolator impractical, yet how can you, in practice, get as close as possible to this optimal interpolator?